-The JUSTIN 808 can automatically correct for up to \pm 6dB loudness difference between the FM and HD1 programs, but only when it is connected in-line with the processed AES digital audio feeding HD1 programming into the exciter or exporter.
+Maintaining a long-term loudness match lessens the audibility of the unavoidable fades between reception modes in HD Radio 'hybrid mode' operation.
+The JUSTIN 808 can automatically correct for up to ±6dB loudness difference between the FM and HD1 programs, but only when the unit is connected in-line with the processed AES digital audio feeding HD1 programming into the exciter or exporter.
 It would not be possible to control the level of the FM airchain signal, as the FM audio processor would negate any level change in the signal feeding it, and changing the level after FM program processing would directly affect FM carrier deviation.